Aluminum & Artillery Plants

-Aluminum and artillery plants grow well in a home environment, but the dwarf aluminum plant makes the best houseplant.
+Aluminum (Pilea cadierei) and artillery plants (Pilea microphylla) grow well in a home environment, but the dwarf aluminum plant makes the best houseplant.
 The aluminum plant has unusual silver markings on the raised portions of its deep-green leaves, while the artillery plant is fine textured and has bright green leaves.

 These plants grow in most potting soils suitable for houseplants, as long as the soil is well-drained.
 For good plant growth, keep the soil evenly moist, and water only when the soil surface appears dry.
 For the greatest success, check your plants daily and water only when necessary.
 If the soil feels dry, apply enough water so that some drips from the base of the container, then remove excess water from the saucer.

-During the summer, these plants should be grown in partial shade.
-In winter, they prefer well-lit areas, for example, near a window with southern exposure.
+During the summer, these plants should be grown in partial shade– a location 3-6 feet from a window usually provides enough light without scorching the leaves.
+In winter, they prefer well-lit areas, for example, near a window with southern exposure (but not in direct sunlight).
 Day-time temperatures of 70 to 75 degrees Fahrenheit and night-time temperatures of 60 to 70 degrees Fahrenheit are best for aluminum and artillery plants.
-But be sure to keep plants away from cold or hot drafts that emanate from heaters and air conditioners.
+Be sure to keep plants away from cold or hot drafts from heat and air conditioner vents, and from the temperature swings from being close to a window.

 Do you have a question?
 Try Ask an Expert!